Components of a Server — A Server Hardware Guide

 What Is a Server?

 Modern business relies less on paper and filing cabinets and more on digital data.
 Still, your company’s data needs somewhere to go.
-A server provides storage space for files and web pages.
+Investing in a server offers much-needed storage space for files and web pages.

 Servers can take the form of hardware or cloud-based software that stores data and communicates it to receivers upon request.
 The receiver — or client — is a device that connects to the server through wired or wireless means.
 The client requests information from the server, and the server responds accordingly.

-There are many types of servers that serve different purposes.
+There are various server options designed for different purposes.
 Businesses use servers to manage the resources available to devices on the network.
 A server can control which devices may access the network, which information those devices can access, how the devices can communicate, and where the devices can relay information.
 Servers host websites, facilitate email communication, manage print jobs and otherwise hold data until a client needs it.

 Types of Servers